kimwalisch/primecount/docs/finding-special-leaves.md

 ==========================

-This file describes how to implement the algorithm to find the special leaves in the Lagarias-Miller-Odlyzko prime counting algorithm as described on pages 556 - 557 in the paper "Computing pi(x) The Meissel-Lehmer Method", Mathematics of Computation, 44 (1985), pp.
-537–560, by J. C. Lagarias, V. S. Miller and A. M. Odlyzko.
+This file describes how to implement the algorithm to find the special leaves (sub-algorithm of the Lagarias-Miller-Odlyzko prime counting algorithm) as described in section 5 (pages 556-557) in the paper "Computing pi(x) The Meissel-Lehmer Method", Mathematics of Computation, 44 (1985), pp. 537–560, by J. C. Lagarias, V. S. Miller and A. M. Odlyzko.

 Definitions and bounds
 ----------------------